WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 In this section of the post, we're going to look at the types of WooCommerce automated emails you can send out to your customers.

-I'll also share with you some examples and action tips so that you can implement them too.
+We will also share some examples and action tips so you can implement them too.

-A welcome series goes out to the user when they subscribe to your newsletter and share the email address with you.
+A welcome series goes out to the user when they subscribe to your newsletter and share their email addresses with you.

-The content of this email depends on what your opt-in box offered.
+The content of this type of WooCommerce automated emails depends on what your opt-in box offers.

 For example, Sweaty Betty - asks people to sign up to get a 15% discount and free delivery.